 The College will require that face masks be worn at all times in classrooms and public spaces.
 See paragraphs below for more information.
 Individuals who may need to seek accommodations for this requirement are required to contact either Michelle Joler-Labbe at firstname.lastname@example.org (for faculty and staff) or Lisa Desautels-Poliquin (for students) at email@example.com for more information.

-Students, faculty, staff, and visitors are required to wear facial coverings/mask in public areas and inside all buildings.
-Facial coverings/masks will be required outdoors when social distancing cannot be maintained.
+Students, faculty, staff, and visitors are required to wear face mask in public areas and inside all buildings.
+Face masks will be required outdoors when social distancing cannot be maintained.

-Exceptions: when alone in an individual office or space; within resident students’ own residence hall room when alone or with roommate and the door is closed; within the dining center, Jeanie’s Café, or Dog Pound face covering/mask can be removed only while seated at the table for the purpose of eating.
+General Facemask Exceptions: when alone in an individual office or space; within resident students’ own residence hall room when alone or with roommate and the door is closed; within the dining center, Jeanie’s Café, or Dog Pound face covering/mask can be removed only while seated at the table for the purpose of eating.
 Resident students, please refer to your housing policy for additional information.

 Face shields may be an alternative for those individuals with medical, behavioral, or other challenges who are unable to wear masks/face coverings.
 Students or employees seeking an accommodation to use a face shield should contact Lisa Desautels-Poliquin, VP Student Affairs, or Michelle Joler-Labbe, Chief HR Officer, respectively to discuss individual situations.